spbarot/spbarot.github.io/README.md

-Project website for ECE 5960 - Design and Implementation of Fast Robots
+Project website for ECE 5960 - Design and Implementation of Fast Robots.